N1kityau/rsschool-cv/cv.md

 ## **About Me**
-I'm 19 years old, I study at the university but I don't like it).
-Although I entered the IT specialty.
-As a result, I decided to drop out and learn the basics of the Frontend developer profession on my own.
+I am 19 years old, I study at the university, but I do not like it).
+Although I entered the IT-specialty.
+As a result, I decided to quit my studies and learn the basics of the Frontend developer profession on my own.
 I believe that everything will work out for me, the path will be mastered by the walking one.
 * **My strengths:**
   + diligence
   + perseverance